Does Aetna cover Wegovy?

 Novo Nordisk, the maker of Wegovy, offers a printable form on its website that includes these questions.
 The form includes space to write down your answers during your call with Aetna.

 You can also review your plan’s drug formulary.
 This is a list of the drugs covered by your plan.
 To see your formulary, visit the Aetna website here.
-Then, select the year under the “Choose a plan year” drop down menu, and select your plan under the “Choose a plan” drop down menu.
-Those who have a Medicare Prescription Drug Plan through Aetna can visit this website instead.
+Then, select the year under the “Choose a plan year” drop-down menu, and select your plan under the “Choose a plan” drop-down menu.
+Those with a Medicare Prescription Drug Plan through Aetna can visit this website instead.

 What if Aetna won’t cover Wegovy